each/draft-aname/draft-ietf-dnsop-aname.md

     with the same owner name SHOULD be added to the Additional section of the NOERROR response.

-When adding address records to the Additional section, if not all address types are present and the zone is signed, the server SHOULD include a DNSSEC proof of nonexistence for the missing address types.
+Just like with an authoritative server, when adding address records to the Additional section, if not all address types are present and the zone is signed, the server SHOULD include a DNSSEC proof of nonexistence for the missing address types.

 # IANA considerations